Pasos/CollectButtonMenu/README.md

 #CollectButtonMenu

 CollectButtonMenu collect some grouped UIButton arround the CollectButtonMenu, if a user touch down the Button.
-And if the user drag and touch up in the UIButton, TouchEvent for the UIButton happen.
+And if the user drag and touch up in the UIButton, TouchEvent for the UIButton occur.

 A display use HumbergerButton